-Deleted: standard
+Deleted: standard Deleted: 2.1

-Deleted:; however, conforming ECMAScript implementations may allow additional legal identifier characters based on the category assignment from later versions of Unicode
+Deleted: ; however, conforming ECMAScript implementations may allow additional legal identifier characters based on the category assignment from later versions of Unicode

-This standard specific specific character additions: The dollar sign (\$) and the underscore () are permitted anywhere in an identifier.
+Comment [pL4]: From AWB: ReservedWord and Identifier can be deleted as they are IdentifierNames.
+This standard specific character additions: The dollar sign (\$) and the underscore () are permitted anywhere in an identifier

 Unicode escape sequences are also permitted in identifiers, where they contribute a single character to the identifier, as computed by the CV of the UnicodeEscapeSequence (see 7.8.4).
-The \ preceding the UnicodeEscapeSequence does not contribute a character to the identifier.
+The $\$ preceding the UnicodeEscapeSequence does not contribute a character to the identifier.
 A UnicodeEscapeSequence cannot be used to put a character into an identifier that would otherwise be illegal.
-In other words, if a \ UnicodeEscapeSequence sequence were replaced by its UnicodeEscapeSequence's CV, the result must still be a valid Identifier that has the exact same sequence of characters as the original Identifier.
+In other words, if a $\$ UnicodeEscapeSequence sequence were replaced by its UnicodeEscapeSequence's CV, the result must still be a valid Identifier that has the exact same sequence of characters as the original Identifier.